hannes-marais/innovation-algebra/ia-gpt-4.md

 16. `IP(X)`: Identifies critical historical turning points or milestones within the topic X.

-17. `FIP(X)`: Projects potential future inflecgion points or milestones within the topic X that would significantly advance the knowledge frontier.
+17. `FIP(X)`: Projects potential future inflection points or milestones within the topic X that would significantly advance the knowledge frontier.

 18. `Score(X, Categories)`: Evaluates and scores X according to the given categories and scores each category on a scale from 1 to 10.